-London is magnificent city during the day and when the night falls down it’s still incredible.
+London is a magnificent city during the day and when the night falls down it’s still incredible.
 The nightlife in London is crazy.
 There are lots of clubs, bars and local pubs and most of them are crowded.
 As far as I understood, Thursday is the best day for a night out in London.

 10. Purchase a British power adapter

 One of the most important things when traveling to London for the first time is to buy a power adapter.
 I got a cool international power plug adapter and I used it in the UK (and not only).
 This is one of the most important things in my luggage.
 It comes really handy because the hotels usually don’t provide adapters.

 Pin it for later